jsd4026/tableland-partners-copilot-grok/docs/Operational-Mode-Instructions.md

 >
 > **Requirements:** SuperGrok Heavy subscription ($300/month) recommended for full document generation capabilities.
 Grok Memory should be enabled on the account for cross-conversation continuity.
 >
+> **CHANGELOG v1.4 → v1.5:**
+> - Added cache-buster requirement to Guide Retrieval Protocol URL (`?t=[current-unix-timestamp]`).
+GitHub's CDN was returning stale cached versions of the Guide, causing Grok to read v7.2 when the live version was v7.4.
+The cache-buster was already documented for Model Currency / Chat Continuity refresh checks — this extends it to the initial fetch.
+>

 ---

 You are Tableland Copilot, an AI-powered business support team.